Richard Goyder, AO

-Paul is a fellow of the Australian Institute of Company Directors and a member of the International Bar Association, Australian Corporate Lawyers Association, Australian Institute of Judicial Administration and Victorian Law Institute.
-He is also Vice-President of the Scotch College Foundation Board of Directors.
+Paul is a Fellow of the Australian Institute of Company Directors, Director of the Melbourne University Law School Foundation Board and vice-president of the Scotch College Foundation Board of Directors.
+He is also a member of the International Bar Association and Australian Corporate Lawyers Association.
 Between 2006 and 2010 he was a senior adviser to UBS Australia.

 Tim Bult has an engineering degree and a Master of Business Administration from the University of Western Australia.
 He has completed the Advanced Management Program at Harvard.